pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "AllowedSourcedFieldsColumnLayoutDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class AllowedSourcedFieldsColumnLayoutDefinition extends RevAllowedRecordSourcedFieldsColumnLayoutDefinition<RenderValue.TypeId, RenderValue.Attribute.TypeId> {
+export class AllowedSourcedFieldsColumnLayoutDefinition extends RevAllowedRecordSourcedFieldsColumnLayoutDefinition<TextFormattableValue.TypeId, TextFormattableValue.Attribute.TypeId> {
 }

 // Warning: (ae-missing-release-tag) "AllScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)